Huda Beauty's Lip Contour Stains Are Causing A Serious Stir

 What’s a good alternative to Huda Beauty’s Lip Contour Stains?

 Asadi doesn’t typically reach for lip stains unless a makeup client specifically requests them or she’s working in very humid conditions and needs waterproof makeup.
-Instead, she likes to use VIEVE’s Modern Lip Definer, $23, and KIKO Milano’s Everlasting Colour Precision Lip Liner, $12.50.
+Instead, she likes to use VIEVE’s Modern Lip Definer, £19, and KIKO Milano’s Everlasting Colour Precision Lip Liner, £8.99.
 “These are my go-to for a bulletproof lip liner that holds throughout the day,” says Asadi.
-“They’re super long-wearing, richly pigmented, and don’t smudge.”
+“They’re super long-wearing, richly pigmented and don’t smudge.”
 For maximum wear, she likes to apply the liner all over the lips as a base, skipping gloss or balm.
-“This gives you a clean, matte finish that lasts for hours without needing touch-ups, and that will take you through the day,” she adds.
+“This gives you a clean, matte finish that lasts for hours without needing touch-ups and that will take you through the day,” she adds.

 AdvertisementADVERTISEMENT